 - Combine ingredients in small saucepan and whisk to combine.

-- Bring pan to a medium high heat and let simmer, reducing heat as needed, for 5-7 minutes.
+- Bring pan to a medium high heat and let simmer, reducing heat as needed, while you cook the salmon.

 - Pat salmon dry with paper towel.